jmglov/jmglov.net/blog/posts/draft-heart-of-clojure-2024.md

 Description: In which I am reminded that what I love about Clojure isn't parens, it's people
 Discuss: FIXME
 Image: assets/draft-heart-of-clojure-2024-preview.png
-Image-Alt: FIXME
+Image-Alt: A Remarkable e-paper notebook lying on a table
 Preview: true

-![FIXME ALT TEXT GOES HERE][preview]
+![A Remarkable e-paper notebook lying on a table][preview]
-[preview]: assets/draft-heart-of-clojure-2024-preview.png "FIXME HOVER TEXT GOES HERE" width=800px
+[preview]: assets/draft-heart-of-clojure-2024-preview.png "This Remarkable is almost as remarkable as Heart of Clojure!" width=800px

 The curtain rises to reveal a person sitting on an airplane, surrounded by people, yet alone in their own thoughts.
 The person is wearing the standard tech